Maryland Association for Family and Community Education (MDAFCE)

 1. Blankets should be at least 36 x 36.
 They can be longer, approximately 36 x 45 up to 45 x54 to accommodate a pre-teen/teenager.

 2. Use acrylic, acrylic blends, polyester, nylon or cotton washable yarns.
-No Fringe.
+Worsted weight yarn is best.
+Do NOT use yarn with a number more than "6" (size "7" will not be accepted).
+No figer knitting and no fringe.
 Weave in all ends.

 3. If you smoke or someone in your house smokes or have pets and you make a blanket at home, you MUST wash the blanket and immediately put it in a plastic bag after removing from the dryer.